goschtl/zope/zope2book/trunk/source/IntroducingZope.rst

 ------------

-In 1996, Jim Fulton (the current CTO of Zope Corporation, the distributors of Zope) was drafted to teach a class on CGI programming, despite not knowing very much about the subject.
+In 1996, Jim Fulton (the current CTO of Zope Corporation, the orginators of Zope) was drafted to teach a class on CGI programming, despite not knowing very much about the subject.
 CGI, or *common gateway interface*, programming is a commonly-used web development model that allows developers to construct dynamic